gwegayhu/Open-Source-EDTech-Courseware-/respect-test-end-to-end/test-description/006_admin_user_adds_person_account_test_description.md

 # A school admin can add classes in Respect App

 ## Description:
-A school admin want to add classes in Respect app,So that they can students and teachers to that class.
+As a teacher/admin,they want to add and manage people in the class or school so that I can  users easily.

 ## Step-by-step procedure: